LBeghini/Java-Design-Patterns/README.md

 This application is a simple Java Console Application that aims to implement design pattern examples to a Programmin Language Class.
 A set of design patterns will be developed each week, and they are divided in different [branches](https://github.com/LBeghini/Java-Design-Patterns/branches).

-The main branch is a template for every other branch.
+The main branch is just a template for every other branch.

+Also, to make it easier to download the source code, [releases](https://github.com/LBeghini/Java-Design-Patterns/releases) are created related to the task of the week, giving a snapshot of the code for that specific implementation.

 ## Implemented design patterns
 ### Behavioural patterns